European shares dragged down by tech’s worst day since October

 Housebuilder Cairn Homes was one of the few stocks locally to shine, gaining 1.6 per cent to €1.10.
 Hotels group Dalata was also higher, up 1.5 per cent to €4.58.

-British shares were subdued on Tuesday as a drop in bond yields across Europe dragged financials stocks down, while data showed manufacturing activity grew at its fastest pace since 1994 as businesses tried to make up for lost ground during the pandemic.
+British shares were subdued on Tuesday after a bank-holiday closure, with a drop in bond yields across Europe dragging financial stocks down, while data showed manufacturing activity grew at its fastest pace since 1994 as businesses tried to make up for lost ground during the pandemic.

 Heavyweight oil majors BP and Royal Dutch Shell gained 2.3 per cent and 1.1 per cent respectively.
 The stocks provided the biggest boost on optimism about higher demand as economies reopen.